snowdj/econometrics-6/README.md

 * **Are there any prerequisites?**

 We will not cover each estimation method in detail and instead focus on the relationships between them.
 Thus a basic familiarity with applied economic research and its methods is required.
 Also, we use numerous online collaboration tools throughout the course such as [GitHub](https://github.com), [Gitter](https://gitter.im) and thus a willingness to adopt these tools is necessary.
 A basic knowledge of [Python](https://www.python.org) and the [Jupyter Notebook](http://jupyter.org/) is helpful for the tutorials.
 The [Scipy Lecture Notes](http://www.scipy-lectures.org/) provide an excellent introduction to both.
-The manuscript [Python for Econometrics, Statistics, and Numerical Analysis](https://www.kevinsheppard.com/Python_for_Econometrics) focuses on the use of [Python](https://www.python.org) for  econometrics and data analysis.
+The manuscript [Introduction to Python for econometrics, statistics and data analysis](https://www.kevinsheppard.com/files/teaching/python/notes/python_introduction_2019.pdf) focuses on the use of [Python](https://www.python.org) for  econometrics and data analysis.

 * **What are helpful resources to improve my presentation and writing skills?**